 Our family glamping adventure began with a drive across Chiba Prefecture and along the east coast of the Boso Peninsula.

 Ichinomiya is a seaside town best known for its surfing spots.
-In fact, the Tokyo 2020 Olympic surfing events will take place in Ichinomiya!
+In fact, the Tokyo 2020 Olympic surfing events took place in Ichinomiya!

 After a scenic drive (and several amusing scrambles for change as the toll booths in these parts aren’t equipped to read ETC cards), we arrived at Tent Ichinomiya Glamping Resort.

 Tent Ichinomiya Glamping Resort

 Tent Ichinomiya consists of a office/check-in lobby, and 6 A-frame cabins perched upon a deck overlooking the campgrounds.

 Given the season (winter) and the time of the week (Monday), we were the only ones on the site, save for the groundskeeper.